 The learning outcomes of the course are described, the specific knowledge, as well as the skills and abilities that students will acquire after the successful completion of the course at the appropriate level.
-Consult Appendix A

-- Description of the Level of Learning Outcomes for each study cycle according to the European Higher Education Area Qualifications Framework (QF-EHEA) - Descriptors of Levels 6, 7 & 8 of the European Qualifications Framework for Lifelong Learning and Annex B - · Summary Guide for writing Learning Outcomes
+- Description of the Level of Learning Outcomes for each study cycle according to the European Higher Education Area Qualifications Framework (QF-EHEA) - Descriptors of Levels 6, 7 & 8 of the European Qualifications Framework for Lifelong Learning and Annex B - Summary Guide for writing Learning Outcomes

-- 1. Review key concepts relating to contemporary issues in the field of finance. - 2.
-Examine relevant regulatory frameworks and ethical considerations applicable to contemporary issues in finance. - 3.
-Critically review various industry reports and evaluate the nature and importance of a selected contemporary issue in finance.
+1. Review key concepts relating to contemporary issues in the field of finance.

+2. Examine relevant regulatory frameworks and ethical considerations applicable to contemporary issues in finance.

+3. Critically review various industry reports and evaluate the nature and importance of a selected contemporary issue in finance.

-- 4. Critically analyse academic research papers examining the empirical works and theory in the selected contemporary issue. - 5.
-Compose a report to communicate findings from the analysis of industry and academic evidence on the selected contemporary issue.
+4. Critically analyse academic research papers examining the empirical works and theory in the selected contemporary issue.

+5. Compose a report to communicate findings from the analysis of industry and academic evidence on the selected contemporary issue.
-Taking into consideration the general competences that the degree-holder must acquire (as these appear in the

-Diploma Supplement and appear below), chose the ones that the course is aiming at.
+General Competencies Taking into consideration the general competences that the degree-holder must acquire (as these appear in the Diploma Supplement and appear below), chose the ones that the course is aiming at.
+Search for, analysis and synthesis of data and Project planning and management information, with the use of the necessary Respect for difference and multiculturalism technology Respect for the natural environment

-Working in an international environment Working in an interdisciplinary environment
+Adapting to new situations Decision-making Working independently Team work Working in an international environment Working in an interdisciplinary environment Production of new research ideas Showing social, professional and ethical responsibility and sensitivity to gender issues Criticism and self-criticism Production of free, creative and inductive thinking Others

-Project planning and management Respect for difference and multiculturalism Respect for the natural environment